-At this point the IDT will check to see if there is a more up-todate version of the logger firmware available on your PC, if so, you will see the message "Update Available".

-To update the logger, Click "Yes".
-The process will take approximately 2 minutes, however the logger will be restarted so you may wish to transfer any logged data first, in which case click "No".
+At this point the IDT will check to see if there is a more up-to-date version of the logger firmware available on your PC, if so, you will see the message "Update Available".
+Click <<Yes>> to update the logger, the process will take approximately 2 minutes, however the logger will be restarted so you may wish to transfer any logged data first, in which case click <<No>>.